 - Currency: Singapore Dollar

-- Top Tip: Wear loose long clothing or bring cover ups for shoulders and knees and use lots of sun lotion and insect repellent and drink lots of water.
+- Top Tip: Wear loose long clothing or bring cover-ups for shoulders and knees use lots of sun lotion and insect repellent and drink lots of water.

 Love Lucy x